 - Add Conditions: To bring up the suburbs you’re interested in, add conditions using the ‘Area equals’ filter.
 This filter enables you to add specific suburbs to your comparison table.

 - Apply the ‘OR’ Filter: After typing in a suburb under ‘Area equals’, apply the ‘OR’ filter.
 This allows you to add additional suburbs to your comparison table without limiting your results to a single area.

 Continue adding as many suburbs as you’d like to your list.
 Just remember to keep the ‘OR’ filter on to ensure they all selected suburbs show up in the table.

 Now, you can easily analyse and compare suburb data right at your fingertips.
 Use this guide whenever you need to create a new suburb comparison table.

 The 5 columns in the ranking table define indicative returns from any given property market:

 - Gross Yield (calculated based on current typical price and annual rental return)

-- Capital Growth (averaged per annum projection based on 2 year forecast)
+- Capital Growth (averaged per annum growth based on forecasted price trend)